How to Protect Your Painting from Dust, Sun Damage, and Fading

 Should I clean my paintings?

-Some art lovers and collectors believe that washing paintings too often pose a risk to the artwork and thus does not encourage it, while others insist that paintings should be cleaned frequently.
+Some art lovers and collectors believe that washing paintings too often pose a risk to the artwork and thus do not encourage it, while others insist that paintings should be cleaned frequently.
 However, remember that various painting media have distinct cleaning needs.
 Make sure that you are using the proper cleaning method that is suitable for your painting.

 On the other hand, it's a good idea to dust off your paintings every once in a while.
 Doing so might aid in preserving your artwork' bright hues and artistic effect.